-Law: The Legal Aid Act ('Wet op de Rechtsbijstand') and additional regulations RULE SPECIFICATIONS EXCLUSIONS PROBLEMS HOW PROCEDURE The Legal Services Counters ('Juridisch Loket') act as what is commonly known as the 'front office' (primary help).
+Law: The Legal Aid Act ('Wet op de Rechtsbijstand') and additional regulations RULE SPECIFICATIONS EXCLUSIONS PROBLEMS The Legal Services Counters ('Juridisch Loket') act as what is commonly known as the 'front office' (primary help).
 Legal matters are being clarified to clients and information and advice given.
 Clients may be referred to a private lawyer or mediator, who act as the secondary line of legal aid.
 Clients may also apply for help from a subsidised lawyer or mediator directly.
 If necessary, clients can also be referred to other professionals or support agencies.
-Lawyers (and mediators) submit applications to the Legal Aid Board ('Raad voor Rechtsbijstand'on behalf of the client.
-The board is an independent governing body with a public task, instituted by the Minister of Security and Justice If legal aid is granted, a certificate is issued which allows the lawyer in question to deal with the case.
-Lawyers and mediators are paid by the LAB to provide their services to clients of limited means.
-Generally they The costs of legal aid are partly covered by a contribution from the client.
-This personal contribution ('eigen bijdrage').
+Lawyers (and mediators) submit applications to the Legal Aid Boar ('Raad voor Rechtsbijstand'on behalf of the client.
+The board is an independent governing body with a public task, instituted by the Minister of Security and Justice.
 The height of this contribution depends on the income and capital of the client.
 In 2017, the lowest personal contribution is € 143, the highest € 823.
-In divorce related cases the personal contribution is higher, from € 340 to € 849.
+In divorce related cases the personal contribution is higher from € 340 to € 849.
 In case of relatively simple legal problems, lawyers receive a certificate for a standard three-hour legal advice fee, also encompassing a personal contribution.
 This is called a minor certificate ('lichte adviestoevoeging').
-Certain categories of clients are exempted from individual contributions.
+Personal contributions have to be collected from client by the lawyer.
+This poses a significant administrative burden and collection risk.
+HOW PROCEDURE If legal aid is granted, a certificate is issued which allows the lawyer in question to deal with the case.
+Lawyers and mediators are paid by the LAB to provide their services to clients of limited means.
+Generally they are paid a fixed fee according to the type of case, although exceptions can be made for more time consuming cases. are exempted from individual contributions.
 This applies to all cases where people have been deprived of their freedom against their will.
-'Proven Have-nots' (e.g. homeless clients) and asylum seekers are also exempted from paying an individual Personal contributions have to be collected from client by the lawyer.
-This poses a significant administrative burden and collection risk.
+'Proven Have-nots' (e.g. homeless clients) and asylum seekers

-Law: The Legal Aid Act ('Wet op de Rechtsbijstand') and additional regulations RULE SPECIFICATIONS EXCLUSIONS PROBLEMS EFFECTS The system (still) provides fairly just and broad access to legal aid and consequently to justice and the law.
-The system has serious flaws when it comes to civil cases between natural persons and (large) companies.
-Legal aid is often refused on the grounds that the client should be able to solve the case without legal assistance (for example by submitting a complaint to a low threshold complaints committee, or because the financial interest is deemed too low).
-Even if legal aid is granted, the fees are generally too low, even lower that in the example given in the next column.
-Legal aid lawyers are relatively underpaid.
-For example a regular administrative case before a district court in a social security case will normally involve 15 to 20 hours of work.
+Law: The Legal Aid Act ('Wet op de Rechtsbijstand') and additional regulations RULE SPECIFICATIONS EXCLUSIONS PROBLEMS EFFECTS The system (still) provides fairly just and broad access to legal aid and consequently to justice and the law. flaws when it comes to civil cases between natural persons and (large) companies.
+Legal aid is often refused on the grounds that the client should be able to solve the case without legal assistance (for example by submitting a complaint to a low threshold complaints committee, or because the financial interest is deemed too before a district court in a social security case will normally involve 15 to 20 hours of work.
 The flatrate compensation for such a case is approximately € 1.050 - including 21% VAT (approx. € 870,00 ex VAT).
 Effectively the lawyer thus works for a fee of € 58 - € 43,5 per hour.
-This makes it very difficult to earn a reasonable income while maintaining a high level of quality.
-Consequently, less and less young lawyers choose a career in firms that work on a legal aid basis.
+This makes it very